-AAC requests at least \$1.011 billion in FY 2020 for APHIS, an agency that is critical to the overall health and competitiveness of the U.S. animal agriculture industry.
+AAC requests at least \$1.042 billion in FY 2021 for APHIS, an agency that is critical to the overall health and competitiveness of the U.S. animal agriculture industry.
+Robust federal investment in APHIS programs support critical components of the nation's animal health infrastructure that safeguards the country's food and feed supplies.
+Because animal health is inextricably linked to human health, federal funding in APHIS diagnostic and surveillance programs increases optimal public health outcomes.

 APHIS Veterinary Services (VS) conducts routine surveillance for more than 160 foreign, emerging, and endemic animal diseases, including bovine tuberculosis, foot and mouth disease, avian influenza, and scrapie, as well as for disease vectors such as the cattle fever tick.
-This surveillance is done through a number of surveillance streams, including testing at slaughter facilities, livestock markets, shows, sales, buying stations, on-farm, and at rendering facilities.
+With the global spread of African Swine Fever (ASF) virus the need to increase the active surveillance program that was initiated in 2020 to include not only more testing but new sample types such as oral fluids are essential.
+This surveillance is done through multiple venues, including testing at slaughter facilities, livestock markets, shows, sales, buying stations, on-farm, and at rendering facilities.
 APHIS' National Veterinary Services Laboratories (NVSL) serves as the only national reference and confirmatory laboratory for APHIS animal health programs.
 In 2017 alone, NVSL participated in 1,790 foreign animal disease or emerging disease investigations; the highest number of investigations in the last 20 years.

 APHIS plays a central role in protecting American agriculture, implementing emergency protocols and partnering with affected States to quickly manage and eradicate outbreaks.
-The Agency's quick footed and aggressive approach lessens the impact of outbreaks which can cost U.S. taxpayers billions in response, clean up, and indemnity costs.
+The Agency's quick, aggressive approach lessens the impact of outbreaks which can cost U.S. taxpayers billions in response, clean up, and indemnity costs.
 That doesn't include lost export markets, temporary shortages, or price increases for certain poultry and their products.